-Surplus food originating from retailers, distributors, wholesalers & manufacturers
+Surplus food originating from retailers, distributors, wholesalers and manufacturers

 The following two types of food products fall into the lowest category of animal by-product material (category 3) and so must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013; they are not eligible to be fed to livestock under any circumstances.

+Raw meat and fish.
 Products that require cooking before consumption, including meat and fish off-cuts - for example, scampi, fish fingers, raw sausages, chicken kiev, bacon.
-These products must be disposed of at approved premises by one of the prescribed methods - for example, by rendering, incineration, or disposal at an approved biogas or composting plant, or as prescribed by EU Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption.
+These products must be disposed of at approved premises by one of the prescribed methods - for example, by rendering, incineration, or disposal at an approved biogas or composting plant, or as prescribed by Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption.

-Any small business taking advantage of this derogation will need to keep detailed records to show the type and total weight of each batch of category 3 material sent to landfill each week - for example, '17 February 2018: five bags of raw mince weighing in total 15kg'.
+Any small business taking advantage of this derogation will need to keep detailed records to show the type and total weight of each batch of category 3 material sent to landfill each week - for example, '17 December 2020: five bags of raw mince weighing in total 15 kg'.